huidr/measure-iiserm/README.md

 # IISER-M, MTH309: Measure and Probability

-Notes for measure theory taught at IISER-M.
+Notes of measure theory taught at IISER-M.